leverj/api/source/index.html.md

 The base url for spot REST API for the live site is `https://live.leverj.io/spot/api/v1`.
 For Kovan testnet use `https://kovan.leverj.io/spot/api/v1`.

-For futures, the live site base url is `https://live.leverj.io/futures/api/v1` and for Kovan its `https://kovan.leverj.io/futures/api/v1`.
+For futures, the live site base url is `https://live.leverj.io/futures/api/v1` and for Kovan it is `https://kovan.leverj.io/futures/api/v1`.

 To request an endpoint, append it to the base url and make a request.